apache/carbondata/docs/How-to-contribute-to-Apache-CarbonData.md

 #### Fork the repository on GitHub

-Go to the [Apache CarbonData GitHub mirror](https://github.com/apache/carbondata) and fork the repository to your own private account.
+Go to the [Apache CarbonData GitHub mirror](https://github.com/apache/carbondata) and fork the repository to your account.
 This will be your private workspace for staging changes.

 #### Clone the repository locally